-Bluetooth requires a more rigid, deterministic timing schedule for fixed connections and reliable beaconing functionality.
-This makes it possible to combine the two protocols on a multiprotocol SoC.
+Bluetooth requires a more rigid, deterministic timing schedule for fixed connections and reliable beaconing functionality, which makes it possible to combine the two protocols on a multiprotocol SoC.
 By accepting that each protocol will not have 100 percent access to the SoC resources at all times, Bluetooth will just need to have priority over Zigbee.

-Being first to market comes with many benefits.
-When adding connectivity to products like LED lamps and luminaires, and components like drivers and control units, sensors and switches, there are a few options that can help shorten the time to product launch.
+Being first to market has many benefits.
+When adding connectivity to products, such as LED lamps and luminaires, and components, such as drivers and control units, sensors and switches, there are a few options that can help shorten the time to product launch.
 All of them have benefits and challenges manufacturers need to be aware of.